MartinPagani/Py_Expense_template/README.md

 # Just save the involved users list + added calculate_balance function.
 - [+] New mandatory expense information : People involved in the expense
 # cf previous one
+- [+] A status report can be accessed from the main menu, synthesizing who owes who.
+Every user must appear only once in the report, so you must synthesize reimbursements.
+Exemple: 3 Users :
+- User1 owes 34,56€ to User2
+- User2 owes nothing
+- User3 owes 14,72€ to User2